ArshKA/Racing-Agent/README.md

 # Encoding
 - Compressing the image observation into a 1D vector
-- Allows for faster training
+- Allows for faster evolutionary training
 - Simplifies genetic model structure

 ## 1. Data Collection